naisha-weewoo/NESA_Course_Specifications_Linear_Regression/README.md

 ### 2.1 Data Wrangling

-1. The [Understand The Data Demonstration](/2.Model_Development/2.1.Data_Wrangling/2.1.1.data_summary.ipynb) provides a demonstration of a basic data wrangling (also called data preprocessing) using the Pandas library and Matplotlib.
+1. The [Understand The Data Demonstration](/2.Model_Development/2.1.Data_Wrangling/2.1.1.data_preview.ipynb) provides a demonstration of a basic data wrangling (also called data preprocessing) using the Pandas library and Matplotlib.
 To understand your dataset using snapshots, data summaries, graphs and descriptive statistics.
 2. The [Data Wrangling Demonstration](/2.Model_Development/2.1.Data_Wrangling/2.1.2.data_wranglish.ipynb) provides a demonstration of more advanced data wrangling.
-To clean and prepair the data for analysis, ensuring that it is in a usable format.
+To clean and prepare the data for feature engineering and model training, ensuring that it is in a usable format.

 ### 2.2 Feature Engineering